setlog/trivrost/docs/file_locations.md

 # What files does trivrost create?
-* Its executable file.
+* Its executable.
 (On MacOS, actually a `.app`-folder posing as an application, which is canon in the Mac world)
-* All files of all bundles you define, stored in a folder called `bundles`.
+* All bundles you define, with their contained files, stored in a folder called `bundles`.
 * A lock-file `.lock` which is locked using the OS's file system API, to [prevent trivrost from racing with other instances of itself](dev/locking.md).
 * A file `.launcher-lock` which contains information on the currently locking trivrost instance.
 * A file `.execution-lock` which prevents trivrost from updating bundles while your application is running.